dbrowneup/Jelly2/README.md

 # Jelly2

 This project started out as a hack of [PBJelly](https://github.com/dbrowneup/PBSuite) in an attempt to improve the efficiency of the code.
 I ended up rebuilding the core pipeline, focusing it down into four stages: Setup, Support, Assembly, and Placement.
-The stages are managed by a single driver script, `Jelly2.py`, making this program fairly straightforward to use.
-To see the usage, run:
+The code is designed for compatibility with the most recently developed standards, requiring PacBio subreads in the BAM format.
+It makes use of the cutting edge algorithms Minimap, Miniasm, and Racon, for ultra-fast assembly of gap sequences.
+The stages are managed by a single driver script, `Jelly2.py`, so this program is easy to use.
+To see the full range of options, run `python Jelly2.py --help`, but the basic usage is:

 ```
-$ python Jelly2.py --help
+$ python Jelly2.py [options] <Scaffolds.fa> <Subreads.bam>
 ```

 Make sure that the `src` directory is in your `PYTHONPATH` variable, so the driver script can find the modules.
 Though this repository was created on May 8, 2017, it contains the git tracking history of the above-linked PBJelly repository in which this project began.